activenode/project-butler/README.md

 ## Preamble / Troubleshooting
 As many developers are using different node versions it is *highly recommended* that you work with the precompiled version of this project.
 This will be fetched **automagically** if you run a **Linux** or **Mac** System.

-> If you are _not_ running a Linux/Mac system or you want to use the source version instead of the binary version it is then required that you run at least the LTS version from node (`>= v8.9.0`) to not worry about compatibility issues.

 # Installation